 Prevent Air Flow Restrictions

-Your vents should have about 18 inches if space, so if you have any furniture that’s closer than that, you’ll want to rearrange it so you’re not restricting air flow.
+Your vents should have about 18 inches of space, so if you have any furniture that’s closer than that, you’ll want to rearrange it so you’re not restricting airflow.
 Keep all vents and interior doors open at least partially to ensure proper air movement throughout your home.

 Check Your Filters